PAIDNetwork/did-dpki/did-paid-method.md

  There are two different implementations here:

- - Use of centralized CAs: (Use Let's Encrypt with ECDSA Support)[https://letsencrypt.org/certificates/]
+ - `Use of centralized CAs`: [Use Let's Encrypt with ECDSA Support](https://letsencrypt.org/certificates/)
- - Use of PAID Network Decentralized CA nodes: Using a combination of Smart Contracts and or a LB of CAs nodes
+ - `Use of PAID Network Decentralized CA nodes`: Using a combination of Smart Contracts and or a LB of CAs nodes

  #### Option 1 - Let's Encrypt